 The crime shocked the lesbian and gay community when it was revealed that the young hikers were sweethearts.
 Community activists quickly suggested the duo might be victims of a bias crime.
 Winans’ and Williams’ murders are the eighth and ninth that have occurred along the Appalachian Trail since 1974; one of the previous victims was a lesbian who bled to death after a man shot her for kissing her lover in the woods.
 The gunman is now serving a life sentence without parole.

 Shortly after the discovery of the bodies, FBI Wanted posters appeared alerting Shenandoah park visitors to the double homicide and offering a $25,000 reward for information.
-A segment on America’s Most Wanted in July followed, generating more than 50 tips in the first week, many solid.
+A segment on America’s Most Wanted in July followed, generating more than 50 tips in the first week.
 The FBI is also investigating the case in connection with the 1986 murder of a lesbian couple that took place in eastern Virginia, in which the victims were similarly bound and slashed, a double murder that the FBI considers to be the first of a possible series of murders in that state, the others involving heterosexual couples.

 By summer’s end, no arrests had been made, and there are still few solid leads.
 For grief-stricken family members and friends, the lack of any witnesses or suspects only adds to a continuing nightmare.
 Their families were unaware that Williams and Winans were lesbians, never mind lovers, and were unprepared for the media circus that followed the posthumous public outing.
 Reporters hounded the victims’ friends for details of their relationship, oblivious to the pain or conflict such disclosure might cause.